Modern Slavery Act Statement

 We will review our policies and activities to establish whether the approach we have taken follows emerging best practice and benchmark our activities against statements and action plans undertaken by similar organisations.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff as appropriate.
 During the year we have provided training to all relevant staff members on Corporate Governance matters including Slavery and Human Trafficking.
-The training is augmented by seminars lead by specialist external lawyers.
-During the year we held two seminars, one in July 2018 which was attended by all of the senior managers and Directors and one in December 2018 which was attended by all those involved in sales and purchasing across the Group.
+The training is augmented as appropriate by seminars lead by specialist external lawyers.

 Our standard form contracts with our key business partners provide for their compliance with the Law and Regulation relating to the sale and purchase of goods.

 The Board has also risk assessed our domestic supply chain and identified that hauliers, providers of agency labour and sub contract cleaning services to our Group are potentially more at risk of been in contravention of the Act.
 To mitigate this risk during the year we have written to all suppliers of these goods and services requesting that they provide written assurances that they are in compliance with international conventions regarding human rights, including those relating to slavery or human trafficking, and are not aware of any slavery or human trafficking in their supply chains.